-This event is now FULLY BOOKED.
+This event is now FULLY BOOKED and bookings have closed.

 The BPS Scottish Branch Post-Graduate Research day will take place on 27th August 2019.